The DrugLogics Initiative

 The DrugLogics initiative comprises a number of different subprojects, all geared towards the development

 Research on the cell’s function in normal and diseased states has produced large amounts of knowledge.
 Modelling the behaviour of these cells and predicting how they will respond to changes in the environment and to drugs in particular, now requires the use of computational tools.

 Systems Medicine requires cooperation of scientists from many different backgrounds, who together develop and integrate various technologies and approaches.
 Our goal is to use a knowledge-based approach and build integrated models of genes, proteins and other cellular components.
-Combined with the relational network that links these components, this produces computer models that can predict the cell’s behaviour and how they will respond to particular drugs and drug combinations.
+Combined with the relational network that links these components, this produces the scaffold for computer models that can predict the cell’s behaviour and how they will respond to particular drugs and drug combinations.
 Further development of this approach may result in a software platform that could support doctors in the hospital to offer tailor-made therapy to patients.

 A pdf with a more detailed description of the DrugLogics Initiative can be downloaded here.